-Information on how to apply and the tight timescales are shown on the Salix PSDS webpage.
+Information on how to apply and the tight timescales are shown on the Salix PSDS webpage for Phase 3.

-The Public Sector Decarbonisation Scheme is part of the Chancellor’s ‘Plan for Jobs 2020’ commitment to support the UK’s economic recovery from Covid-19, supporting up to 30,000 skilled jobs in the low carbon and energy efficiency.
+The Public Sector Decarbonisation Scheme started as part of the Chancellor’s ‘Plan for Jobs 2020’ commitment to support the UK’s economic recovery from Covid-19, supporting up to 30,000 skilled jobs in the low carbon and energy efficiency.

 The scheme supports the government’s Net Zero and Clean Growth goals and is designed to reduce carbon emissions from the public sector by up to 0.1 MtCO2e/year and up to 0.5 MtCO2e over each of Carbon Budget 4 and Carbon Budget 5.
 This would be equivalent to taking nearly 45,000 cars off the road.

 The Public Sector Decarbonisation Scheme is a great opportunity for heat pump installers.

 Beware, however, that funding size for the Phase 3 of PSDS will not be announced until the 2021 Spending Review and that BEIS expects installations to be completed by 31 March 2023 for single year grants.